Moving Authority

 • UCR stands for Unified Carrier Registration.

-• It is an agreement among states and provinces of the United States and Canada that aims to ensure that all motor carriers, brokers, freight forwarders, and leasing companies operating in North America are properly registered.
+• It is an agreement among states and provinces of the United States and Canada that aims to ensure that all motor carriers, brokers, freight forwarders, and leasing companies operating in North America are correctly registered.

 • The UCR applies to anyone transporting cargo or passengers across state or provincial lines.